aaminii/a.amini/content/authors/admin/_index.md

 highlight_name: true
 ---

  Aras Amini is a  Ph.D. candidate specializing in Particle Accelerator Physics at Manchester University.
 His research pursuits encompass Novel Particle Acceleration Techniques, Accelerator Applications, Numerical Simulation, and the Integration of Artificial Intelligence in Scientific Endeavors.
-Presently, he is engrossed in pioneering work centered around THz-driven beam manipulation for external injection into plasmas.
+Presently, he is working on THz-driven beam manipulation for external injection into plasmas.
 {style="text-align: justify;"}